Living alone after a breakup may be the tonic you need to get you back on your own feet, start feeling better and mending your broken heart.

 Look ahead, a couple of years down the line when you will be completely over this relationship and the person who broke your heart.
 You will be so proud of the achievement of allowing yourself time alone to be by yourself, without having anyone else filling up your space.

 Do not for one minute feel you are alone while dealing with your breakup.
-You should feel proud and strong about your ability to make yourself whole again and having the strength to move on to better things.
+You should feel confident about your ability to make yourself whole again and having the strength to move on to better things.

 Remember, you don’t need someone else around to mend your broken heart.
-You are strong enough to fix it by yourself.
+You have the ability to fix it by yourself.
 Just give yourself some time and enough breathing space and allow it to happen.
 Your perseverance will definitely pay off.

 It is possible for you to get through this time and there are ways you can be kinder to yourself and ease into single life.
 Here are a few considerations to help you transition into living alone after a break up: